StereoKit/StereoKit-Docs/docs/Pages/StereoKit/UI/ColorScheme.md

 ## Description
 StereoKit will generate a color palette from this gamma space color, and use it to skin the UI!
+To explicitly adjust individual theme colors, see UI.SetThemeColor.